mitsuhiko/lucumr/2011/9/21/python-import-blackbox.rst

         json = import_module('json')
         if json is None:
             raise RuntimeError('Unable to find a json implementation')

+Generally the implementation is straightforward.
+Try to import with `__import__`, if that fails get the current traceback and see if any of the frames originated in the module we tried to import.
+If that is the case, we reraise the exception with the original traceback, otherwise just return `None` to mark a missing module.

 Since `None` has a special meaning in `sys.modules` which marks an import error we know that an imported module never is `None` and we can use this